 - If your child has not passed the Kent Test but you want to appeal for a place, you must put Dane Court on your ‘Secondary Common Application Form’, to allow you to lodge an appeal as early as possible.

 It is important that you make sure that your son/daughter takes the Kent Test and that Dane Court is your preferred choice, if you would like a place at the school.
 The school cannot consider any applications to Dane Court without the child having taken the Kent Test.
 The ‘Secondary Common Application Form’ must be completed for entry to Dane Court Grammar School.
 This is part of a central admissions system organised by the education authority, not the school.
-They will be able to answer any questions regarding the admissions process as well as your child’s current primary school.
+They will be able to answer any questions regarding the admissions process as well as your child’s current primary school, especially with regards to the changes this year.
 We are delighted to answer any further queries you may have.
 Open days and evenings are held annually.
-The next Open day will take place on 29 October 2019.
-Full details are published in the press and on the website, or available from the school office.
+Details of the Open Day and how it will run during the COVID-19 pandemic will be published in the press and on the website, or available from the school office in due course.
 Fliers are also sent to all the local primary schools.
-If you miss the Open Day or would like a further visit, tours can be arranged for another time with the Admissions Officer.
-There is always something exciting happening at Dane Court to make a visit an interesting and memorable occasion regardless of the time of year.
-If you would like a tour of the school and its facilities, please contact the school reception (01843-864941).

 Which school should I put first?